-While many Spring 2020 events in Nashville were cancelled, some have been rescheduled for later in the year (with fingers crossed) and you’ll find those new dates below.
-For a look at how Nashville is rebounding from COVID-19, find answers here.
+While many Spring 2020 events in Nashville were cancelled, some have been rescheduled for later in the year.
+You’ll find those new dates below.
+Look here to learn how Nashville is rebounding from COVID-19.

 Cheekwood’s gardens and outdoor installations have reopened.
 Ten years ago, Nashville went nuts over Dan Chihuly’s mesmerizing glass installations all around the Cheekwood gardens and grounds.
 That was a wonderland lit for night viewing.
 The artist’s new spring exhibit is stunning during the day and magical at night with installations around the grounds and pedestal works in the mansion.

 CANCELLED WITH HOPES OF RETURNING IN THE FALL.
-This free concert series, held in Centennial Park on Friday and Saturday afternoons/evenings in May and June, grows in popularity each year with good reason.
+This free concert series, held in Centennial Park on Friday and Saturday afternoons/evenings, grows in popularity each year with good reason.
 An eclectic line-up of artists.
 Kidsville activity zone.
 Food trucks.
 A beer garden.
 Who’s performing?
 An announcement is forthcoming.